effectfully-ou/sketches/poly-traversable/README.md

   s   `SameShape` t   = s ~ t
 ```

-Thus essentially saying that shapes are equal in the polymorphic case if type constructors are equal and in the monomorphic case if whole containers are equal.
+thus essentially saying that shapes are equal in the polymorphic case if type constructors are equal and in the monomorphic case if whole containers are equal.
 But here we do pattern matching on both `s` and `t` while it would be more inference-friendly to be able to infer the shape of `s` when the shape of `t` is known and vice versa.
-So
+Hence:

 ```haskell
 type family s `DeterminesShapeOf` t where